mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Subsector N: ARGI
 Duchy Capital - Argi (1431 A330ACC-F)

-Argi subsector is an important industrial centre, and communications link - the Dagudashaag Main covers the trailward half of the region, and the waystation at Lenashuuk/Argi handles a great deal of traffic between
+Argi subsector is an important industrial center, and communications link - the Dagudashaag Main covers the trailward half of the region, and the waystation at Lenashuuk/Argi handles a great deal of traffic between